FranciscoPalmiPerales/Mult-Sp-INLA/README.txt

   2. Mult-lattie.R --> In this archive you will find the code for the lattice data example of the article.
   3. Mult-ppp.R --> In this archive you will find the code for the point patterns example of the article.
   4. dismap_sim_data.RData --> The data needed to reproduce the multivariate lattice example.
-  5. README.txt --> The archive you are reading.
+  5. README.txt --> The file you are reading.

   Thanks for reading.